prashant-kikani/sarcasm-detector-by-CNN/README.md

 GloVe word embeddings can be downloaded at https://nlp.stanford.edu/projects/glove/ <br/>
 I used this one : http://nlp.stanford.edu/data/glove.6B.zip (6B tokens, 400K vocab, uncased, 50d, 100d, 200d, & 300d vectors, 822 MB download) <br/>
 Little data preprocessing is done to make data cleaner.<br/>
 Most of the code and some preprocessing is in first.ipynb.
-Little processing is in second.ipynb.
+Little preprocessing is in second.ipynb.

 ## Possible future improvements